kulcsarrudolf/pasztor.at/content/blog/2018-05-06-why-testing-is-hard.md

 This enables us to replace the storage with a different implementation.
 Even more so if we [define an interface for it](/blog/the-curious-case-of-interfaces).

-> **Warning!** Many framework docs lead you down a rabbit hole of bad practices, encouraging you to use patterns like
+{{% warning %}}
-> static method calls or service locators, which will make testing hard.
-Be sure to use dependency injection if you
+**Warning!** Many framework docs lead you down a rabbit hole of bad practices, encouraging you to use patterns like static method calls or service locators, which will make testing hard.
+Be sure to use dependency injection if you want testability.
-> want testability.
+{{% /warning %}}

 ### Getting rid of global state

 Another factor in untestable code is the presence of hidden global state.
 Global state can come in many forms, such as global variables like `$SESSION` in PHP, the use of the singleton pattern, etc.

 For the sake of argument let's assume your controller is using `$SESSION`.
 For your tests you'd set up this variable with a certain value beforehand and then run your tests.
 Now, imagine a situation where you *forget* to reset the contents of this variable and something, somewhere deep in your controller relies upon that.
 If you run test `A` before test `B`, everything passes.
 If you run test `B` first, it fails.
 In other words your tests become *flaky*.

-Now, this is only one relatively simple example how hidden global scope can mess up your tests, there are many more possibilities and you'd generally want to avoid them.
+Now, this is only one relatively simple example how hidden global scope can mess up your tests, there are many more possibilities, and you'd generally want to avoid them.

 As a general programming advice, you'd want your modules / classes to have as little state as possible, and if state is needed, relegate it to a module / class that is specifically designed to deal with state.

 ## Unit tests vs. integration tests